JalmarazMartn/ALRenumbering/README.md

 New command "JAM Update previous CSV Renumbering file with new objects in workspace", merge an existing CSV objects with set renumbering with new objects in workspace.
 The steps are: F1 "JAM Update previous CSV Renumbering file with new objects in workspace", select previous CSV file and then select target new merged file.
 They can be the same.

+## Renumbering fields from tableextension

+A new feature is added to the Renumbering command, to renumber fields from tableextension.
+This works alike previous renumbering options:

+- First create a new CSV file with existing fields form existing tableextensions.
+The SCV file has a last column with the new ID of the field.
+You can create the CSV file with the command "JAM Create CSV table with extension fields to renumber".

+- Whren the new ids are filled in the CSV file, we can can launch the fields renumbering with the command "JAM Apply field extension renumbering from CSV file".
+This commnadwill open a file dialog to select the CSV file with the tableextencion fields renumbering and then will execute the renumbering.

 ## New empty table objects generation command.

 Sometimes in upgrading processes we need a copy of app tables and tableextensions, but logic, only fields and primary key, no procedures, triggers, and no other properties.
 You can generate these empty tables in a target directory, executing this command in the original app workspace: "JAM Generate empty logic table objects in target folder"